-You’ve already started to answer this question, but can you tell us a little about how it felt to witness this transition from democracy to the current state?
+You’ve already started to answer this question, but can you tell us a little about how it felt to witness this Hungarian democratic backsliding, or the transition from democracy to the current state?

 It’s not like you can worry about it all the time, you can’t stress about it continuously, and obviously you get kind of used to it.
 It’s not like you’re going to be outraged by every corruption scandal that comes out, it’s not possible, or every institution that has been attacked.
 You go on and live your life, and there are some low points where it really like hits you.
 I think it’s really personal for everyone.

 I can personally remember some very low points, like when the biggest independent media outlet, a website, got completely taken over, around 2014.
 I remember it as being really devastating.
 It felt really bad.
 When Fidesz won with a two-thirds majority for the third time in 2018, that was also really heavy, emotionally.
 So you have these points, but continuously as you’re living your life, it’s not possible to think of it in a simplistic, binary way, that there was democracy yesterday and there isn’t democracy today.
 Also with the 2015 migrant crisis, you could see that something had changed there.
 Attitudes are present in society today that weren’t there before, at least not to this extent.